rikyiso01/LaProxy/README.md

 ## Introduction

-> An easy to use proxy for A/D
+> An easy to use proxy for A/D CTFs
 > You can read the documentation at [rikyiso01.github.io/laproxy](https://rikyiso01.github.io/laproxy)

 ## Code Samples